Disability and Accommodations

 If you have a problem with an employer’s accommodation of your disability on the job, or if you have suffered employment discrimination on account of a disabling condition, you might have grounds for a lawsuit against your employer under the California Fair Employment and Housing Act (FEHA) or the federal Americans with Disabilities Act (ADA).
-For further information and a free preliminary evaluation of your circumstances, contact the Bay Area workplace disability attorneys at Lawless & Lawless.
+For further information and a free preliminary evaluation of your circumstances, contact the Bay Area workplace disability attorneys at Lawless, Lawless & McGrath.

 Skilled San Francisco Disability Law Attorneys Serving San Francisco